nishantsinha15/Minimax-GA-MA-and-CSP-Aritficial-Intelligence/README.md

 Programming Assignment 2 for for Artificial Intelligence course in IIIT Delhi.

 # Algorithm
-The approavch has been discussed in detail in the approach document.
+The approach has been discussed in detail in the approach document.

 START
 1. Generate the initial population